sjp/iNZightRegression/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
 * replaced \dontrun with \donttest in examples
-* added link to iNZight in the description
+* removed assignment to .GlobalEnv in test
-* remove assignment to .GlobalEnv in test
+* added URL for the main iNZight project to DESCIPTION

 ## Test environments
 * local ubuntu 18.04, R 4.0.2